EEX: Education: Exceptional Child - Core Competencies Courses

 3 sh (may not be repeated for credit)

 A comprehensive overview of the exceptional student to include the knowledge, skills, and dispositions needed to be an effective teacher in the ESE classroom or inclusive education environment.
-Covers a broad range of topics to prepare the professional for the Florida Teacher Certification Examination for K-12 ESE.
+Covers a broad range of topics to prepare the professional for teaching students who are challenging in K-12 environments.
 Discusses best practices as reflected in the professional literature related to effective program development and delivery for students who are at-risk or identified as needing special educational services.

 EEX 6051 Exceptionalities